BDC Hamburger Icon

 Payment processing

-Many accounting systems allow your customers to pay their invoices online by clicking a button on the electronic invoice you send them.
-The advantages for the vendor are many, including less staff time devoted to processing checks or making bank deposits, greater security for payments, and faster processing times.
+Many accounting systems allow a business’s customers to pay their invoices online by clicking a button on the electronic invoice you send them.
+The advantages for the company are many, including less staff time devoted to processing checks or making bank deposits, greater security for payments and faster processing times.
 However, there are costs involved.
-Expect to pay rates similar to those of credit card processing companies to have your accounting system handle debit and credit card payments.
-Some systems allow ACH payments to be directly deposited into your checking account, and there’s nothing quite like payments pouring into your checking account automatically every month without you waiting for checks in the mail or running to the bank.
-Although there’s often a fee for this as well, it’s usually less expensive than accepting card payments.
+Expect to pay rates similar to those of highly rated credit card processing companies to have your accounting program handle debit and credit card payments.

 • Vendor credit memos: It’s easy for a business to lose track of all those credits vendors often hand out, either as rewards or returns.
 However, credit memos are as valuable as cash, so a system that can track them helps keep costs down.

-• IRS tax forms: Having a database of the most common tax forms, such as the 1099 and 1096, can save you a lot of time.
-This is especially true if your accounting system can input all the necessary data on the forms for you and file them electronically with the IRS.
+• IRS tax forms: Having access to a database of the most common tax forms, such as the 1099 and 1096, can save you a lot of time.
+This is especially true if your accounting software can input all the necessary data on the forms for you and file them electronically with the IRS.
 Electronic payment of taxes and filing of forms can keep you from being penalized for late payments.

 Payroll